haduylong/exampletoeiconline/README.md

 * Model: persistence

 ## Design pattern
-<i>toeic-core-data, toeic-core-dao, toeic-core-dao-impl</i>, These three packages are used to implement Data Access Object pattern.
+<b><i>toeic-core-data, toeic-core-dao, toeic-core-dao-impl</i></b>.
+These three packages are used to implement Data Access Object pattern.

 Singleton pattern is implemented by class in different util folder.